denismikulich91/SurfaceMineDesignWB/descriptions/pit_design_no_ramps.md

 The **toe** is the most intricate feature in the workbench, forming the foundation for crest generation.
 Below is an overview of the **toe generation algorithm**:

-1. **Intersection with Optimization Result**: Calculate the intersection of the optimization shell with the design.
+1. **Intersection with Optimization Result**: Calculate the intersection of the optimization shell with bench level.
 2. **Midpoint Creation**: For each edge in the intersection, create a midpoint.
 3. **Toe Vertex List (TVL)**:
    - Combine the midpoints into a closed polygon.